daniellintjens/EnterpriseKycEnabler/README.md

 ## Details
 This project gives you an easy way to remove any blocking KYC for _enterprise payouts_ and _enterprise bank_ accountholders in TEST.
 It kind of works the same as the [tool found on rooftown]([url](https://www.rooftown.nl/payouts?type=workshop)) https://www.rooftown.nl/payouts?type=workshop.
+This tool will give you a bit more flexibility as you can freely edit the messages before sending, and patch in any changes needed for your specific case.
+As the source is available and the tool can easely be run locally, patching the tool when there are any bugs, new LEM API changes or missing functionality should be easy.

 ## Known issues
 ### 2nd request sometimes fails